 Despite its ability to foster creativity, technology can also stifle it.
 In particular, young people who grow up with electronic devices in their daily life are at risk of reducing their curiosity and openness to new experiences.

-Technological innovation can facilitate communication, but it can also negatively affect motivation, ideas, and problem-solving abilities, thus killing creativity.
+Technological innovation can facilitate communication, but it can also negatively affect motivation, ideas, and problem-solving abilities, thus killing creativity and reducing the scope for creativity.

 What’s included in this blog post: